HexHive/FishFuzz/paper/artifact/README.md

 ....
 ```

-Step 4: we didn't add kill in the script, so it's required to stop it manually after 24h.
-Copy and generate the coverage/bug report with the given scipts(todo).
+Step 4: Manually stop the container and generate the coverage report.

+for two-stage and ubsan, stop after 24h, for ASan, use 60h as timeout.

 ```
 docker rm -f $(docker ps -a -q -f "ancestor=fishfuzz:artifact")